Code-Institute-Submissions/whereintheworld/README.md

 I deployed the site to [Github Pages](https://pages.github.com/) after all testing was concluded on the following link [here](https://shaunza.github.io/whereintheworld/index.html).

+Mockups can be found in the /mockup/ folder in this Git repo.

 ### The following is a table on the functionality of the site.